NoesisVision/noesis-docs/docs/quick-start.md

 Now that you have basic visualization, you can:

-- **[Configure advanced conventions](/docs/configure)** - customize architectural rules to your needs, add entities, repositories, commands, queries and DDD pattersn
+- **[Configure advanced conventions](/docs/configure)** - customize architectural rules to your needs, add entities, repositories, commands, queries and DDD patterns
 - **[Explore the interface](/docs/explore)** - learn to use all Noesis UI features
 - **[Add AI integration](/docs/setup#optional-llm-integration)** - enable component description generation